joachim-hansson/eval-fe56/README.md

 a Docker file has been created which takes care of assembling a Docker image with all the mentioned dependencies.
-It can be found at <https://github.com/gschnabel/eval-fe56-docker>.
+It can be found at <https://github.com/gschnabel/eval-fe56-docker>. together with a manual that contains installation instructions and more details about the structure of the pipeline.